Relational Dissonance in Human-AI Interactions: The Case of Knowledge Work: Related Work: Understanding AI Ontology and Relationality in Human-AI Interactions

-In light of the above, the starting point of our study is the observation that regardless of AI's ontological status, relationality arises in human-AI conversations, constructed through the use of language \cite{coeckelbergh2010robot, dehnert2023ai}.
+Prior work has revealed that anthropomorphic conversational agents are assimilated as personified things \cite{Etzrodt2021}.
+Accordingly, the starting point of our study is the observation that regardless of AI's ontological status, relationality arises in human-AI conversations, constructed through the use of language \cite{coeckelbergh2010robot, dehnert2023ai}.
 In this sense, human-AI relationships are neither fully human-directed nor AI-determined---rather, they are co-created through human-AI interaction \cite{Raikov2022}.
-With Large Language Models (LLMs), users and relationships are changing rapidly \cite{Gambino2020, zimmerman2024human}, and it is crucial to investigate how the pervasive human-likeness of AI affects people’s interaction experiences, while also addressing both its benefits and risks.
+However, the multifaceted and complex nature that characterizes interactions between human beings may be intensified or triggered by the interaction with AI systems, leading to ambiguities and a variety of effects \cite{hond2025}.
+For example, in the psychology literature, \emph{Uncanny Valley Theory} argues that perceptual ambiguity in identifying human like objects tends to evoke adverse emotional responses \cite{mori2012uncanny}.
+At the same time, persistent instability in the personality measurement of Large Language Models (LLMs) indicates that current LLMs lack the architectural basis for genuine behavioral consistency \cite{tosato2025}.
+With LLMs, users and relationships are changing rapidly \cite{Gambino2020, zimmerman2024human}, and it is crucial to investigate how the pervasive human-likeness of AI affects people’s interaction experiences, while also addressing its benefits, risks, and ambiguities.
 This involves asking what a relationship with AI systems looks and feels like \cite{dehnert2023ai}, and how AI’s ontology is connected to its relational effects.
 Addressing these questions in the context of knowledge work carries far-reaching implications, given the central role of relationships in shaping work practices.
 Human-AI interactions are redefining the meaning of activities and dignified work \cite{verboom2025perceptions}, reshaping skills, and having consequences that extend beyond the workplace to influence the broader trajectory of societal history and human evolution \cite{brinkmann2023machine}.
 Furthermore, in the context of knowledge work, anthropomorphizing nonhuman agents can particularly serve the basic human motivation to make sense of an otherwise uncertain environment \cite{Waytz2010}.